sungmen999/CassiaSDKGuideClone/RESTful-API.md

 GET http://10.10.10.254/gap/nodes?event=1&filter_name=<name1>,<name2>, … , <nameX>
 ```

+**NOTE**: The structure of BLE advertise packets and scan response packets is [1 Byte Length (type
-**NOTE**: In order to filter UUID or name from advertise packets, the device should include the corresponding types in advertise packets:
++ data) + 1 Byte Type + Data] x n.
+In order to filter by UUID or name, the corresponding
+type should be included in advertise packets (adData) or scan response packets
+(scanData).
+Below are the types:
 ```
 #define EIR_UUID16_SOME 0x02 /* 16-bit UUID, more available */
 #define EIR_UUID16_ALL 0x03 /* 16-bit UUID, all listed */